potocpav/zettelkasten/Programming/Programming Bugs.md

 I'm not discussing the exact bugs, but rather their causes.

-* This bug was a problem in my understanding of specification.
-The bug would've been caught by 3 tests, but these were also written according to the bad specification.

-* Two different representations for zero.
+* One bug was caused by using two different representations for zero.
 Only one of them was properly tested.
 A bug in handling the other one was therefore not detected.
 The two representations were:

-  1. A key missing in a `Map Int _`,
+  1. A missing key in a `Map Int _`,
-  2. A zero key in the map.
+  2. A zero key in the same map.

   A solution would've been to use a `TotalMap` instead, which models the logic more tightly.

+* Another bug was a problem in my understanding of specification.
+The bug would've been caught by 3 tests, but these were also written according to the bad specification.

+* Another bug was caused by a list being produced in a reversed order by a recursive function.
+This was not very obvious from the function definition.
+It sneaked through the tests as well, and landed in production.